 As much as the gable end loft conversion guarantees you maximum floor space in your house, it is not applicable for all property types.
 A hip to gable loft conversion is a viable option for detached or semi-detached houses as well as hip-end roof houses.

 Before deciding on having the hip to gable conversion it’s advisable to make sure that the structural strength of the house can withstand the strain, especially if it’s a single storey building.
-You most certainly do not want a disastrous turn of events.
+You also need to consider where the loft conversion stairs will be placed since it needs to adhere to the building regulations requirements.

 This type of loft convert is suitable for the end-terraced type of property but not the mid-terrace type.
 Whatever the situation, your roof has to have sufficient allowance to create liveable roof space; otherwise, the hip to gable loft conversion won’t be a viable choice for your property or cost-effective.

-If the hip to gable loft isn’t compatible with your property, there are loft conversion ideas that you can choose.
+If the hip to gable loft isn’t compatible with your property, there are loft conversion types that you can choose.

 With a hip to gable loft conversion, the loft conversions costs vary from the other types of loft conversions.
 In most cases, the scale of the project and the amount of work to be done plays an important role in determining the cost.